Chenilles-Network/chenilles-network.github.io/concepts.md

 with their keys—at which point the trusted third party is the actual participant, though acting as trusted agent for the nominal participant.
-A first-class participant must ultimately take responsibility for the security of their systems and the secrecy of their keys.
+A first-class participant must ultimately take responsibility for the security of their systems and the secrecy of their and their users’ keys.
 The buck has to stop somewhere.
-And wherever that is, active participation requires more secure systems than most people use today.
+And wherever that is, active participation is required, and with it, more secure systems than most people use today.

 ## Additional Links